1 9 5 5 – 1 9 5 8 (USA)

 Before the quiz show scandal of the late 1950s, The $64,000 Question was a high-stakes, nail-biting, ratings-topping game show phenomenon.

-It was the first of TV’s big money prime time game shows, and some of its biggest and most illustrious winners included a housewife, an eleven year-old whiz kid, a jockey, a shoemaker, a cop, an actress, and a shrink named Dr. Joyce Brothers (pictured at right) who would go on to dole out good, sound advice to the masses.
+It was the first of TV’s big money prime time game shows, and some of its biggest and most illustrious winners included a housewife, an eleven year-old whiz kid, a jockey, a shoemaker, a cop, an actress, and a shrink named Dr. Joyce Brothers (pictured below right) who would go on to dole out good, sound advice to the masses.

 The CBS show was really a hyped-up, bright-lights version of radio’s The $64 Question.
 Contestants professed an expertise in particular categories (Dr. Joyce’s was boxing, by the way), and each time they answered questions in their chosen fields correctly, their money doubled.